CarlosAlegreUr/InputControl-SmartContract-DesignPattern/README.md

 The code in this repo hasn't been tested yet but I think it already gives good idea of what it is.
 If further elaboration or development please mention me in your work.
 😉 https://github.com/CarlosAlegreUr 😉

+(need to add extra mapping that maps function sgnatures to permission number...
+TODO)

 <hr>